papasop/k-1/README.md

 ```

 The empirical paper is in preparation, framed as a calibrated
-trade-off characterization: a soft Lorentzian regularizer with verified
+trade-off characterization with Lorentzian-specificity: a soft
+geometric regularizer with verified endpoint stability gain, real
-endpoint stability gain at the cost of per-step accuracy on trajectory
-prediction.
+per-step cost, and empirical specificity to the Lorentzian signature
+versus tested Euclidean alternatives.

 ---

 ## Acknowledgments

-This README has gone through approximately nine major revisions, each
+This README has gone through approximately ten major revisions, each
 triggered by ablation experiments or statistical analyses that refined
 or refuted claims in earlier versions: